Event-Triggered Control for Mitigating SIS Spreading Processes: Conclusions and future works

-There exist several research directions that should be further pursued in relation to the current COVID-19 pandemic.
-For example, it is of both theoretical and practical interest to investigate the event-triggered control of more realistic epidemic models having more than two compartments (see, e.g., \citep{DarabiSahneh2013,Giordano2020}).
-Another important research direction is to develop a theoretical framework for the event-triggered control of epidemics over temporal networks \citep{ogura2016,Pare2018} in order to account the intrinsic time-variability of contact networks in the human society.
-Additionally, time delays arising in the feedback loop as well as parameter uncertainties in the epidemic models (see, e.g., \citep{Casella2021}) should be taken into account for further investigations in designing the event-triggered controller.
+The following aspects should be further pursued in our future works of research: \begin{itemize} \item In the event-triggered control framework presented in this paper, the state for each node needs to be monitored continuously so as to determine the triggering time instants.
+Moreover, the inter-event times might still be very small especially when a huge outbreak happens.
+Hence, it is of great importance to provide some constraints on the \textit{lower bound} of the inter-event times, so as to further reduce the frequency of the control inputs.
+These issues could indeed be solved by employing the periodic event-triggered control \citep{heemels2013a}, in which the states are measured only periodically (not continuously as in the standard event-triggered control presented in this paper).
+Therefore, future work involves solving the above issues by formulating the periodic event-triggered control for mitigating the epidemic spreading. \item In our current problem setup, we impose the constraints on the control \textit{gains} (see \req{constraintcontrolparameters}) in order to restrict the amount of the control inputs.
+However, in this formulation, the upper bound of the control input is utilized only when the state is $1$ (i.e., $u_i(t) = \bar{k}_i$ iff $x_i (t) =1$).
+Hence, it might be more reasonable and realistic to impose the constraints \textit{directly} on the control inputs, e.g., $u_i(t) \leq \bar{u}_i$, $v_{ij}(t) \leq \bar{v}_{ij}$ for all $t\geq 0$ rather than impose the constraints on the control gains.
+Hence, considering how to impose $u_i(t) \leq \bar{u}_i$, $v_{ij}(t) \leq \bar{v}_{ij}$ when designing the event-triggered controller for the epidemic spreading should be pursued in our future work. \item In addition to the above, there exist several research directions that should be further pursued in relation to the current COVID-19 pandemic.
+For example, it is of both theoretical and practical interest to investigate the event-triggered control of more realistic epidemic models, such as the SIR models, the SEIR models, and various others (see, e.g., \citep{wang2014,Casella2021,DarabiSahneh2013,Giordano2020}).
+Another important research direction is to develop a theoretical framework for the event-triggered control of epidemics over temporal networks \citep{ogura2016,pare2017epidemic} in order to account the intrinsic time-variability of contact networks in the human society.
+Additionally, time delays arising in the feedback loop as well as parameter uncertainties in the epidemic models (see, e.g., \citep{Casella2021}) should be taken into account for further investigations in designing the event-triggered controller. \end{itemize}